-The LCD screen does not emit light by itself; it only acts as a filter to block the light on a per pixel basis.
-The opacity of a pixel can be controlled by applying an electric field to it.
-If the screen wants to display black, the LCD pixel will try to block the light completely.
-If it wants to display white, it will let it through.
-Because the display is only a filter, the blacks will not be as deep as with a plasma screen.
-An LCD pixel, even if it displays black, will always let through a small portion of the light.
+The LCD panel doesn't emit light by itself, and this is why it needs a backlight; it only acts as a filter to block the light on a per-pixel basis.
+The backlight is always on, and the pixels in the display rotate to allow light through, creating the colors needed for the image.
+If the screen wants to display black, the LCD pixels rotate to try to block the light completely.
+If it wants to display white, it lets all light through.
+Since the display is only a filter, the blacks will not be as deep as with a plasma screen because an LCD panel will always let a small portion of light through.

-When someone refers to an LCD TV, they usually mean a CCFL (cold-cathode fluorescent lamp) backlit LCD screen.
-This is how a normal LCD screen works.
+When someone refers to an LCD TV, they usually mean a Cold-Cathode Fluorescent Lamp (CCFL) backlit LCD screen.
+The first LCD TVs were lit by CCFLs, but they're extremely rare as of the start of the 2020s.
 The backlight is a series of light tubes placed behind the screen.
-These tubes are very similar to the fluorescent lamps used almost everywhere, but smaller.
+These tubes are very similar to fluorescent lamps used in buildings but smaller.

-In a full array LED screen, the LEDs are distributed evenly behind the entire screen.
-This produces a more uniform backlight and provides a more effective use of local dimming, where it can change the luminosity of only a specific part of the screen.
+In a full-array LED screen, the LEDs are distributed evenly behind the entire screen.
+This produces a more uniform backlight and provides more effective use of local dimming, where it can turn off and dim complete zones of LEDs.

-With an edge lit LED screen, the LEDs are placed at the peripheral of the screen.
-Depending on the television, it can be all around the screen or only on the sides or the bottom.
+With an edge-lit LED screen, the LEDs are placed at the edges of the screen.
+Depending on the display, it can be all around the screen, on the left and right sides, or at the top and bottom.
 This allows the screen to be very thin.

-Similarly to the full array method, the LEDs are directly behind the screen.
-However, there are very few of them and they cannot be controlled separately to match the luminosity of the picture.
+Like the full-array method, the LEDs are directly behind the screen.
+However, there are very few of them, and they can't be controlled separately to match the luminosity of the picture.

-These TVs are not very thin because of the space required behind the screen to add the LEDs and to diffuse the light over a big area.
+These TVs aren't very thin because of the space required behind the screen to add the LEDs.